tejzpr/stringutils/README.md

 # stringutils
-A JavaScript clone of Apache's Java StringUtils, using TypeScript
+A JavaScript clone of Apache's Java StringUtils, implemented using TypeScript